kubernetes/minikube/site/content/en/docs/tutorials/amd.md

 ---
-title: "Using NVIDIA GPUs with minikube"
+title: "Using AMD GPUs with minikube"
-linkTitle: "Using NVIDIA GPUs with minikube"
+linkTitle: "Using AMD GPUs with minikube"
 weight: 1
-date: 2018-01-02
+date: 2024-10-04
 ---

 ## Prerequisites